elephantscale/es-training-new/solr/slides/Searching.md

 ## Example 2

   * Now search thus:
-  * Search for iPod power in the ‘q’ text box, and name, features, score in the ‘fl’ field
+  * Search for iPod power in the 'q' text box, and name, features, score in the 'fl' field
   * How many documents are returned?
   * Do you agree with the ranking?
 Notice the closer scores
   * (Hint: power occurs twice in the second document, so its relevance to the iPod power query is much higher than its relevance to the iPod query.)